Rosina Brandram: Beginnings

 Brandram was born Rosina Moult in Southwark, London.
 She was the elder child and only daughter of William Moult and his partner (later wife), Sarah Gosling.
 By her own account, she was educated at a boarding school in Cricklewood, North London, and later at Le Havre in Normandy.
 She recalled being taken to Italy by her parents and being introduced to Gaetano Nava, a singing teacher whose pupils had included Charles Santley.
 After that she studied in London with Frank Romer.
 She later said that at the time she had no thought of taking up singing as a career, but she had, in the words of one obituarist, "a very thorough musical education in Italy and England".
 In 1864, aged 19, she married Champnays Charles Butcher, an auctioneer.
 By the 1880s they were living apart; he died in 1884 aged 49.
 They had no children.

 Brandram joined Richard D'Oyly Carte's Comedy Opera Company at the Opera Comique in 1877 as a chorus member and understudy to Mrs Howard Paul in the role of Lady Sangazure in the original production of The Sorcerer, performing the role briefly in December of that year.
+Carte considered her real name unsuitable for a stage career: the name Brandram was picked from a Post Office director.
 She played Lady Sangazure on a provincial tour in 1878, and the next year deputised at the Opera Comique as Little Buttercup in H.M.S.
 Pinafore in August 1879.
 At the end of 1879 she was a member of the D'Oyly Carte Opera Company touring company that W. S. Gilbert, Arthur Sullivan and Carte took to New York, where she created the role of Kate in The Pirates of Penzance.
 She toured with Carte's companies in America as Kate (and possibly, at times, as Edith and Ruth) in Pirates.
 She also appeared as Little Buttercup.

 Later in 1880, on her return to England, she played Kate during the London run of Pirates at the Opera Comique.
 During the original production of Patience (1881–82), she was given the leading roles in two one-act companion pieces: Margery Daw in Uncle Samuel and Mrs. Bowcher in Mock Turtles.
 She also occasionally substituted for Alice Barnett as Lady Jane in Patience.
-While the next opera, Iolanthe (1882–84), played at the company's new home, the Savoy Theatre, she continued to take roles in the curtain raisers, repeating as Mrs. Bowcher and then as Mrs. Frumpington in A Private Wire.
+While the next opera, Iolanthe (1882–84), played at the company's new home, the Savoy Theatre, she continued to take roles in the curtain raisers, repeating as Mrs Bowcher and then as Mrs Frumpington in A Private Wire.
 In September 1883, she replaced an unwell Jessie Bond as Iolanthe.
 Rutland Barrington wrote of her in his 1908 memoir, "I have never heard a contralto singer who gave me so much pleasure as Rosina; she sang without any effort, and her voice had a fullness and mellifluous quality which were unrivalled."